 In general, stress does not seem to be a primary cause of infertility.
 A medical diagnosis for infertility can be found for about 85% of couples seeking treatment.
 Even for patients with unexplained infertility, stress is probably not the primary underlying cause.
 It is more likely that there is a medical cause that is difficult to detect.

 Infertility Stress: What Research Shows

 While stress may not be a primary cause of infertility, infertility stress may impact treatment outcome.
 There is growing evidence from research over the past two decades that some types of emotional stress may decrease the chance of pregnancy.
 Most of these studies have been conducted with IVF patients.
-Three main findings have emerged from these studies.
+A main findings that emerged from these studies is as follows.

 Anxiety and Infertility

 An excessive preoccupation with infertility can lead to low self-esteem, increased marital stress, and emotional distance between partners--all possible causes or consequences of anxiety and infertility.
 Patients who tend to feel anxious may also be more apprehensive about the medical aspects of treatment.
 Additional support for infertility is often very helpful in addressing these issues.

 Many studies suggest a relationship between depression and infertility: depression or negative emotional distress may have an impact on treatment outcome for IVF patients.
 Patients with symptoms of depression seem less likely to conceive than those who are not depressed.

 Even mild to moderate symptoms of depression should be treated in order to optimize the chance of a successful treatment outcome.
 It is normal to feel some emotional distress when undergoing infertility treatment.
 We recommend meeting with a counselor who specializes in infertility if you need help sorting out possible symptoms of depression from more typical worries and concerns of patients undergoing infertility treatment.

 - Feeling down or blue most of the time